 commit 5d8bf4eaa Author: Ludwig Nussel <firstname.lastname@example.org> Date: Thu Jun 6 16:23:00 2013 +0200 depend on apache diff --git a/systemd/openqa-worker@.service b/systemd/openqa-worker@.service index fff1b0019..41be8a1dd 100644 --- a/systemd/openqa-worker@.service +++ b/systemd/openqa-worker@.service @@ -4,6 +4,8 @@ # replace '1' with the instance number you want [Unit] Description=openQA Worker #%i +Wants=apache2.service +After=apache2.service

 for me again bad examples of git commit messages.
 We know what is done already from the code change but we do not know why.
 I guess the use case is for a single-instance setup to synchronise the services which IMHO makes sense.
 The automatic reconnect of the worker might obsolete at least the dependency on the webui.

 The relation to "fetchneedles" I do not understand.
 Before changing this we should understand the requirements for both the single-instance as well as distributed setup.
 The "webui installed but local worker connected elsewhere" use case is a corner case we should try to cover as well but if we can not we would need to rely on the user to tinker with the local service definitions.

-#4 Updated by nicksinger 8 months ago
+#4 Updated by nicksinger about 1 year ago

 apache2 is most likely really not relevant here because we don't even provide configs to reverse-proxy a worker through apache.
 However, starting the